lucyamy/LapX9C10X/README.md

 void offset(int change);
 -----------------
-Moves the wiper ‘change’ amount – that is, it adds or subtracts ‘change’ from the wiper position.
+Moves the wiper â€˜changeâ€™ amount â€“ that is, it adds or subtracts â€˜changeâ€™ from the wiper position.

 void reset(int wiper);
 ----------------